Portnoy Law Firm Announces Class Action on Behalf of Vistagen Therapeutics, Inc. Investors

 LOS ANGELES, Jan.
-16, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Vistagen Therapeutics, Inc., (“Vistagen” or the "Company") (NASDAQ: VTGN) investors off a class action on behalf of investors that bought securities between April 1, 2024 and December 16, 2025, inclusive (the “Class Period”).
+22, 2026 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Vistagen Therapeutics, Inc., (“Vistagen” or the "Company") (NASDAQ: VTGN) investors of a class action on behalf of investors that bought securities between April 1, 2024 and December 16, 2025, inclusive (the “Class Period”).
 Vistagen investors have until March 16, 2026 to file a lead plaintiff motion.

 Vistagen is a clinical-stage biopharmaceutical company focused on the development and commercialization of therapies for neuropsychiatric and neurological disorders.
 Vistagen’s product pipeline includes fasedienol, an investigational pherine nasal spray for the treatment of anxiety in adults with social anxiety disorder.